athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 #### Fit and Evaluate Model

 Now that we have the data loaded into memory ready for modeling, we can define, fit, and evaluate a 1D CNN model.
-We can define a function namedevaluatemodel() that takes the train and test dataset, fits a model on the training dataset, evaluates it on the test dataset, and returns an estimate of the model’s performance.
+We can define a function named evaluate model() that takes the train and test dataset, fits a model on the training dataset, evaluates it on the test dataset, and returns an estimate of the model’s performance.
 First, we must define the CNN model using the Keras deep learning library.
-The model requires a three-dimensional input with[samples, timesteps, features].
+The model requires a three-dimensional input with [samples, timesteps, features].

 This is exactly how we have loaded the data, where one sample is one window of the time series data, each window has 128 time steps, and a time step has nine variables or features.
-The output for the model will be a six-element vector containing the probability of a given window belonging to each of the six activity types.
+The24.3.
+CNN for Activity Recognition 495 output for the model will be a six-element vector containing the probability of a given window belonging to each of the six activity types.
 These input and output dimensions are required when fitting the model, and we can extract them from the provided training dataset.

 ```

 # define data shape
 n_timesteps, n_features, n_outputs = trainX.shape[1], trainX.shape[2], trainy.shape[1]